The Organisation Undoing Tax Abuse (OUTA) calls on SANRAL to admit or deny whether it has agreed to a test case process.

 OUTA continues to believe that ALL summonses against the general public should be put on hold, i.e. stayed until the test case process has followed its legal course.
 “SANRAL has, for reasons of its own, remained stubborn in its refusal in this regard.
 We believe that SANRAL’s refusal is a waste of public money and of scarce judicial resources.
 Not only will SANRAL have a very difficult time trying to litigate against thousands of motorists while a test case process is underway with a specific civil action organization, but its approach is likely to be frowned upon by the Deputy Judge President and by the overstretched courts.”

 Duvenage says: “SANRAL’s legal team will soon deliver an amended claim to OUTA’s legal team.
 If OUTA finds no further legal defects in SANRAL’s claim, OUTA’s legal team will prepare and deliver a plea setting out the defences against SANRAL’s claim.
 This is in accordance with the agreed test case process being followed.
-The stay of proceedings against members of the public represented now and in future by OUTA’s legal team is part of this same agreement between OUTA and SANRAL regarding the test case process.”
+The stay of proceedings against supporters of the public represented now and in future by OUTA’s legal team is part of this same agreement between OUTA and SANRAL regarding the test case process.”